Skip to main content

 • any fault-tolerant projects with variable load.

-We do not guarantee a level of availability like regular cloud servers — preemptible servers are not subject to SLA for cloud platform.
+We do not guarantee the same level of availability as conventional cloud servers — interruptible servers are not subject to cloud platform SLAs.

 Cost

-The cost of a preemptible server is on average 70% lower than the cost of a regular cloud server with the same configuration.
+The cost of an interruptible server is on average 70% lower than the cost of a regular cloud server with the same configuration.

-During operation, the interrupted cloud servers are paid using cloud platform payment model.
+During operation, intermittent cloud servers are paid for using the cloud platform payment model.

 After the interruption: